Registration

 The INE number differs from the social security number—also known as the INSEE number—in terms of its format (15 digits) and its purpose.

-The INE is typically included on the high school diploma transcript (for seniors or students taking early exams).
+The INE is generally included on the high school diploma transcript (for the final year or early exams).
 It also appears on academic transcripts issued by high schools and universities.

-I can't find my INE number (National Student ID).
+I can't find my INE (National Student ID) number.
 The INE number is required for my administrative registration.

 • If I took the French baccalaureate or was enrolled in a French higher education program: I can find this information on my baccalaureate transcript or on my higher education transcript.

-• If I am an international student and have already studied in the French higher education system: I can find my INE number on my student ID card, enrollment certificate, or transcript.
+• If I am an international student and have already studied in the French higher education system: I can find my INE number on my student ID card, certificate of enrollment, or transcript.

 I don't have an INE.
 What should I do?